7 Ways to Deliver the Best Onboarding Experience for New Hires

 4. Entice Passive Candidates

-A crucial way in sourcing passive candidates is by showcasing what they will gain by working with you.
+A crucial way to recruit passive candidates is by showcasing what they will gain by working with you.
 This is important because they may already be comfortable in their current job and location.
 Gently let them know how this new position will benefit them.
 Another way to entice candidates is by highlighting your company’s culture.
 A few ways to do this include:

 5. Use a CRM

 A CRM tracks all passive candidate contact information and any notes about the conversation.
-Using this software will help you avoid duplicating your efforts and ensure that you remember all potential leads.
+Using this software will help you avoid duplicating your efforts and ensure that you remember all potential leads when recruiting passive candidates.
 It also allows you to understand which passive candidates might be open to new opportunities in the future.

 6. Set up a Referral Program

-The best way of sourcing passive candidates for recruiters is frequently current employees.
-Recommendations have long been a cornerstone of contemporary recruiting techniques and for a good reason.
+The best way of recruiting passive candidates for recruiters is frequently current employees.
+Recommendations have long been a cornerstone of contemporary recruiting techniques, and for a good reason.
 According to studies, referred employees outperform non-referred hiring by up to 15%.

 Each of your employees is connected personally and professionally through their networks.
 Additionally, these networks frequently include a lot of excellent candidates who could be a match for open roles at your business.
 However, passive candidates are significantly more likely to consider an opportunity presented to them by a personal connection than they are to reply to a communication from a recruiter.